 As we’ve said, our vagina is a self-cleaning system, and it’s perfectly capable of handling semen.

-Semen does have a slight odor to it, but it’s often described as smelling slightly like bleach or chlorine.
+Semen does have an odor to it, but it’s often described as smelling slightly like bleach or chlorine.

-That said, if your partner’s semen smells fishy, they might also have one of the conditions listed above!
+That being said, if your partner’s semen smells fishy, they might also have one of the conditions listed above ‒ it’s not just something that can affect vaginas!

 A fishy smell, whether from your partner’s semen or your own vagina, is always something to get checked by a doctor.